North Korea’s art export

 Videos: Interviews with artists in Mansudae Art Studio

 This monolith sculpture was constructed in 2012 as a commemoration of Angolan first post-independent president, Agostinho Neto.
-Dominating the Luanda skyline, MAAN is the final resting place of Dr. Neto and is located right at the center of a cultural museum named after him, the Agostinho Neto Cultural Center.
+Dominating the Luanda skyline, MAAN is the final resting place of Dr. Neto.
+It is located right at the center of a cultural museum named after him, the Agostinho Neto Cultural Center.

-Agostinho Neto played a crucial role in Angola’s fight for independence from the Portuguese between 1961 and 1974, and later become the country’s first president in 1975 until his passing in 1979.
+Agostinho Neto played a crucial role in Angola’s fight for independence from the Portuguese between 1961 and 1974 and later became the country’s first president in 1975 until his passing in 1979.
 The tower was inspired by famous Neto’s poem titled The Path of Stars.